better-pz/better-pz/README.md

 I'm 😮‍💨 Better ❤️

 TO Be Better!!
-Strive to become a better front-end Engineer
+Strive to become a better front-end Engineer, java or javascript

 myblog: [Better Blog](https://better-pz.github.io/)